ssllabs/ssllabs-scan/README.md

 please get in touch first.
 For smaller work (there are some TODO comments in the source code), feel free to submit pull requests.

+To report a problem, please create a new issue on GitHub: https://github.com/ssllabs/ssllabs-scan/issues Please don't send bug reports to the mailing list.

 To discuss the API and the development of the reference client implementation, please join the ssllabs-devel mailing list: https://sourceforge.net/p/ssllabs/mailman/ssllabs-devel/